J0R6IT0/AtlasLauncherResources/README.md

 # AtlasLauncherResources
-Miscellaneous resources for Atlas Launcher.
+Metadata and various resources for AtlasLauncher.